ubiquitypress/operas-metrics-widget/README.md

 }
 ```

-Above, both the `wikipedia_articles` and `wordpress` graphs will have their own definition labels, linking to different locations.
+Above, both the `wikipedia` and `wordpress` graphs will have their own definition labels, linking to different locations.
 The labels will appear below each graph as a child of its wrapper.

 ## Events